If you are looking for a crop that is easy to grow, consider cucumber. Moreover, companion planting may help it to thrive even better.

-The vining variety can grow up the side of a fence or a trellis.
-Vining cucumbers are great space savers versus the bush type, and climbers keep fruit and leaves away from the wet ground.
+Vining cucumbers can grow up the side of a fence or a trellis.
+Moreover, they are great space savers versus the bush crop cucumber growth habit.
+Climbers also keep fruits and leaves away from the wet ground.

 1. Soil Preparation

-Prepare the soil for the cucumbers in advance by mixing compost or aged manure to a depth of 6-8 inches.
+Prepare the soil in advance by mixing compost or aged manure to a depth of 6-8 inches.

-Sometimes it’s a good idea to start cucumber seeds inside if you live in a cooler climate.
+Sometimes it’s a good idea to start the seeds inside if you live in a cooler climate.

-After four weeks, mulch around the plants to help retain moisture and keep pests away.
-You can use straw, grass clippings, or any organic mulch.
+Additionally, after four weeks, mulch around the plants to help retain moisture.
+You can use straw mulch, dry grass clippings, or any organic mulch.

 3. Care and Maintenance

-A good baseline amount is 1 inch per week with increased watering in higher temperatures.
+More than anything, this vegetable needs full sunlight and consistent watering.
+A good baseline amount is 1 inch of water per week with increased watering in higher temperatures.

 Water in the morning or early afternoon.
-Drip irrigation or soaker hose methods work best.
-Wet foliage can lead to leaf diseases.
+A lack of sufficient watering leads to bitter-tasting fruits.
+However, drip irrigation or soaker hose methods work best as wet foliage can lead to leaf diseases.

 4. Pests and Diseases